 Frozen Pineapple Cilantro Mojito for #MysteryDish

 Hello everyone!
 How was your weekend?
 Ours was really nice and relaxing.
-We grilled, and had a fire pit, spent some time with friends, and of course, little league 😉 Mr. Allie and I are loving how little league forces us to just slow down, focus on our family, and enjoy the beautiful Spring weather.
+We grilled, and had a fire pit, spent some time with friends, and of course, little league 😉 My husband and I are loving how little league forces us to just slow down, focus on our family, and enjoy the beautiful spring weather.
 There’s no wifi at the fields, so I’ve no choice but to unplug and just chill out.
 And it’s kinda awesome 😉

 - garbanzo beans